We are considered “Out-of-Network” providers by insurance companies.

 Payment with a check or in cash is required at the time of each visit.
 I provide a receipt which you can submit to your insurance company for your direct reimbursement.

 To cover any additional bookkeeping fees we incur, we reserve the right to charge late payment fees for those whose account is not kept current.

-For cancellation of a scheduled appointment without charge, we request 24 hour advance telephone notification.
-Appointments cancelled with less than 24 hours notice will be billed for the missed appointment.
-Insurance reimbursement is usually not available for missed sessions.
+For cancellation of a scheduled appointment without charge, we request 24 hours* advance telephone notification.
+Appointments cancelled with less than 24 hours’ notice will be billed for the missed appointment.

 New Patient Forms